rwblokzijl/Msc-thesis-EuroToken/thesis.md

 # Problem description

+Can we create a digital currency that mimics the properties of Central Bank backed cash?
+This is one of the questions that keeps the ECB busy.

 ## Requirements for a digital euro by the ECB

 In October 2020 the European Central Bank published a report detailing a number